 Thought volunteering abroad was just a thing for the 20-somethings out there?
 Think again!
-Older travelers are increasingly leaving home to volunteer abroad, and making impacts in ways younger volunteers can't.
-Accordingly, program providers are also modifying the way they run their programs and harness the experiences of older volunteers who want to put their professional experiences to good use with a volunteering abroad project.
+Older adult travelers are increasingly leaving home to volunteer abroad and making impacts in ways younger volunteers can't.
+Accordingly, program providers are also modifying the way they run their programs and harnessing the experiences of older volunteers who want to put their professional experiences to good use with a volunteering abroad project.

 As an older volunteer, you have some considerations that don't apply to the cliche just-graduated-from-college volunteer stereotype.
 For you, it may be more important to have good infrastructure, privacy, and a program that understands the needs of older travelers.
 You may need flexible departure dates.
-You are probably willing to spend a little more to be comfortable, and want a little extra independence to roam (although, you should be careful about volunteer programs that are more concerned with the comfort of their volunteers than the projects they are carrying out -- it's not responsible).
+You are probably willing to spend a little more to be comfortable and want a little extra independence.
 Or maybe you need a program that can place you and your family, spouse, or friends together on a project.

 Older travelers are increasingly leaving home to volunteer abroad, and making impacts in ways younger volunteers can't.